 Timeline update

-We update this in Nov 2013.
+We updated this in Nov 2013.
 Nov this year is the WG letter ballot?
 Any comments?

 Joe Kwak (InterDigital): Very optimistic.
-We can move it later.
+We can change it later this year.

 Teleconference schedule

 Chair: Teleconference.
 Do we want teleconference between now and May?
 Typically we have one.
 Let use schedule one.
 If nothing to discuss, we can cancel it.
 Time: 28 April at 10am ET.